VCSTDN2024/imad5112-assignment-2-ST10481235/README.md

 **Challenge 2**: I was having trouble perfecting my array statements in order for it to make sense.
 **Solution**: With the assistance of AI, i was shown some tips and proper methods of making a proper array and ensuring that it functions fully

+**Challenge 3**: My score screen was not running.
+**Solution**: I had referrenced the wrong Activity into the intent and ended up having to change it to what i wanted to show.

-From these challenges, i fully learnt how to properly run my app and how to comfortable make array statements.
+From these challenges, i fully learnt how to properly run my app and how to comfortable make array statements as well as make my app creative.

 ## 7. Future enhancements
 Even though the current app provides the user with the key goal, there are many features that could be added to improve the application for the future.